samuelbigos/samuelbigos.github.io/_posts/2022-10-16-actually-properly-leveling-your-build-plate.markdown

 What was happening, I discovered, was that about 1mm of the bottom of the print was completely gone.
 Not printed at all, meaning all my prints were ~1mm shorter than they should be.

 I did a quick test, making a 5x5x5mm cube and printing it.
-Lo-and-behold, the cube came out closer to 5x5x4mm, a whole milimeter short:
+Lo-and-behold, the cube came out closer to 5x5x4mm, a whole millimeter short:

 <img class="full" src="/assets/2022-10-16-actually-properly-leveling-your-build-plate/20221016_180828.jpg" />
 _This actually isn't first cube I printed, this one is only ~0.5mm shorter than it should be._